sfan5/minetest_classic/README.md

 * Engine features such as the modern skybox, waving or shadows
 * Modern creative inventory and per-player creative mode

+To enable some of the modern features check out "Modernize flags" in the settings menu.

 This is a game for the [Minetest engine](https://www.minetest.net/), install at least version 5.5.0 to play it.